Venice: Sport

 The most famous Venetian sport is probably Voga alla Veneta ("Venetian-style rowing"), also commonly called voga veneta.
 A technique invented in the Venetian Lagoon, Venetian rowing is unusual in that the rower(s), one or more, row standing, looking forward.
 Today, Voga alla Veneta is not only the way the gondoliers row tourists around Venice but also the way Venetians row for pleasure and sport.
 Many races called regata(e) happen throughout the year.
 The culminating event of the rowing season is the day of the "Regata Storica", which occurs on the first Sunday of September each year.

-The main football club in the city is Venezia F.C., founded in 1907, which currently plays in the Serie B. Their ground, the Stadio Pier Luigi Penzo, situated in Sant'Elena, is the second-oldest continually used stadium in Italy.
+The main football club in the city is Venezia FC, founded in 1907, which currently plays in the Serie B. Their ground, the Stadio Pier Luigi Penzo, situated in Sant'Elena, is the second-oldest continually used stadium in Italy.

 The local basketball club is Reyer Venezia, founded in 1872 as the gymnastics club Società Sportiva Costantino Reyer, and in 1907 as the basketball club.
-Reyer currently plays in the Lega Basket Serie A. The men's team were the Italian champions in 1942, 1943, and 2017.
+Reyer currently plays in the Lega Basket Serie A. The men's team were the Italian champions in 1942, 1943, and 2018.
 Their arena is the Palasport Giuseppe Taliercio, situated in Mestre.
 Luigi Brugnaro is both the president of the club and the mayor of the city.